waynegramlich/Fab/ApexSketch.md

 Each ApexShape has an associated ApexOperation (see below).

 The internal Geometry sub-classes are:
-* ApexPoint: This represents a single point geometry.
+* PointGeometry: This represents a single point geometry.
-* ApexLine: This represents a line segment geometry.
+* LineGeometry: This represents a line segment geometry.
-* ApexArc: This represents an arc on a circle geometry.
+* ArcGeometry: This represents an arc on a circle geometry.
-* ApexCircle This represents a circle geometry.
+* CircleGeometry This represents a circle geometry.

 All of this information is collected into an ApexDrawing instance.
 The ApexDrawing.body_apply() takes a FreeCAD Part Design Body and applies operations drawing to it.